-Protein may alter inevitability of osteoarthritisMarch 13th, 2013 in Arthritis & Rheumatism /
+Protein may alter inevitability of osteoarthritisMarch 13, 2013 in Medicine & Health / Arthritis & Rheumatism

 Few things in life are inevitable – death, taxes, and, if you live long enough, osteoarthritis.
 No treatment will stop or significantly slow the disease, and joint replacement is the only definitive treatment.
 That may change, however, as researchers such as Dr. Brendan Lee, professor of molecular and human genetics at Baylor College of Medicine, and his colleagues unravel the effects of a naturally occurring protein called lubricin or Proteoglycans 4 that appears to protect against the age as well as post-injury related changes.
 A report on their research appears online in the journal Science Translational Medicine.